MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-troubleshooting-network.md

 ### Enable HTTPS decryption

-By default Fiddler is only able to capture HTTP traffic.
-If your application is using HTTPS, extra steps must be taken to trust Fiddler's certificate to allow it to capture HTTPS traffic.
+By default, Fiddler is able to capture only HTTP traffic.
+If your application uses HTTPS, you must take extra steps to trust Fiddler's certificate to allow it to capture HTTPS traffic.

 This is a [high-level guide](https://docs.telerik.com/fiddler-everywhere/user-guide/settings/https) on trusting Fiddler's certificate.
 Below will discuss having your JRE trust the certificate.
 Without trusting the certificate HTTPS request through Fiddler may fail with security warnings.